PaulioRandall/p90/README.md

 				border: '10px solid $theme.strong',
 			},
 		},
-	},
-	{

 		color_schemes: renderColorSchemes(themes),
 		theme: generateThemeVariables(themes),

-		// Organise as you please.
-		//
-		// Both nesting and dead flat structures have their virtues.
-		// I advise keeping nesting to a minimum, it's easier to read and navigate.
 		font: {
 			family: {
 				// Silly.
 I know.
 But just an example of a function call.